cheesyminecart/blog-astro-v3/src/content/blog/agn_rundown.md

 ![3C 273 imaged by Hubble](/blog-images/3c273%20hubble%20image.webp)

+<figcaption style="text-align: center">3C 273 - Imaged by the "Hubble Space Telescope", a human invention.</figcaption>

 For most black holes, you'd fall in, be spaghettified, tidal disruption event a little then die.
 However, AGNs have adapted to address the growing gas insecurities in the universe, instead speeding up gas to the point where it compresses into a disk, using thermal ablation to relive its glory days as a star.

 As a result, what we're actually seeing is the accretion disks around these objects - swirling plates of gas and dust that reach a fraction of the speed of light.
 Most disks emit primarily in the ultraviolet, with the most energetic even in the X-Rays - they're really energetic!
 If you're close to one of them, you won't even need to enter the black hole to be vaporised - microwaves, infrared - they'll boil you alive before you even get close.
 Not to mention the damage to your retinas!